Rapptz/eos/README.md

 - `macros`: Enables the compile-time construction macros.
 These use `macro_rules!` rather than the proc-macro machinery to keep compile times sane.
 - `std`: Enable features that require the standard library.
 Implies `alloc`.
 - `localtime`: Enable features that allow retrieving local time information.
 Requires `libc` on POSIX.
 - `format`: Enable features relating to formatting various types.
+This also adds the The `format_spec!` macro which uses proc-macros due to limitations in `const fn`.
 Implies `alloc`.

 ### Why not `chrono` or `time`?